amankashyap4321/kisan-bazaar/README.md

     - Add the following environment variables to the client `.env` file:
         ```plaintext
         VITE_CROPCONNECT_API = "http://localhost:8080/"
-        # Replace if you want to run the Backend local server to

         ```
     - To run the Frontend:
         ```bash